Philippe Broussard

-Philippe Broussard (birth 20 June 1963 in Paris), is a French journalist who is laureate of the Albert Londres Prize (1993).
+Philippe Broussard (born 20 June 1963) is a French journalist who is laureate of the Albert Londres Prize (1993).
 He wrote for the newspaper Le Monde.
 He is the son of police commissioner Robert Broussard.

 Biography

-He is the son of Robert Broussard, a famous police commissioner.
+He was born in Paris, the son of Robert Broussard, a famous police commissioner.

 After graduating from the Lycée Auguste-Renoir in Asnières-sur-Seine (Hauts-de-Seine), Philippe Broussard studied English and history at the Paris Nanterre University and then at Sorbonne Nouvelle University.
 He began his career in journalism as an intern at France-Soir, then as editor of the leading alternative fanzine of the day, New Wave.

-In 1983, he joined the Centre de formation des journalistes(CFJ), graduating in 1985.
+In 1983, he joined the Centre de formation des journalistes (CFJ), graduating in 1985.
 He then joined Le Matin de Paris, for which he covered the tragedy at the Heysel stadium in Brussels, prior to the Liverpool-Juventus soccer match.
 Appointed head of the sports department at Le Matin de Paris, he surrounded himself with three other CFJ graduates from the same class (1985): Claude Askolovitch, Pascal Ceaux and Gilles van Kote.

 From 1985 to 1987, Philippe Broussard covered various events for Le Matin de Paris.
-A specialist in the world of soccer fans and the skinhead movement, he devoted numerous reports to Hooliganism.
+A specialist in the world of soccer fans and the skinhead movement, he devoted numerous reports to hooliganism.
 In August 1987, along with Askolovitch, Ceaux and Van Kote, he joined the editorial staff of the daily Le Sport, a competitor of L'Équipe.
 Ten months later, when this newspaper disappeared, he worked as a freelancer for five months.

-After a brief spell as a reporter at France Info (radio network), he joined Le Monde on January 1, 1989 as a reporter in the sports department.
+After a brief spell as a reporter at France Info, he joined Le Monde on 1 January 1989 as a reporter in the sports department.
 He covered numerous events: 1990 FIFA World Cup, European finals, 1991 Rugby World Cup, 1992 Albertville Winter Olympics.